Guide to Georgia Medical Waste Regulations

 Do you know what the state of Georgia requires in regard to the collection, storage, transportation and disposal of each type of the above medical waste streams?
 Do you follow federal and state-mandated regulations when it comes to waste audit procedures and sharps container placement?

 If you’re unsure how to answer any of the questions above, you may be putting yourself and your facility at risk not only for injury or potential needlestick injury, but also penalties (sometimes mounting to hundreds of thousands of dollars) for noncompliance.

 Every medical provider, whether you deal with animals or humans, is required to follow federal guidelines when it comes to healthcare waste management.
 In addition to federal guidelines, every state specifies their own regulations, often more detailed than those of the federal government.
-Different states have different guidelines in regard to medical waste disposal, hazardous waste disposal, and hazardous waste disposal.
+Different states have different guidelines in regard to medical waste disposal and hazardous waste disposal.
 What does that mean for you?

 Start reading and researching.
 Find out where you stand with Georgia’s medical waste regulations.